ip2root/ip2root/README.md

 ```
 This means you need to add `CAP_NET_RAW` to masscan to be able to run it without being root.
 You can use the following command to do so : `sudo setcap CAP_NET_RAW+ep <masscan path>`

+## How to test

+You can use the vulnerable dockers available the [infra-vuln](https://github.com/ip2root/ip2root-infra) repository to test the tool.

 ## How to contribute

 Any contribution would be appreciated (improvement, new exploits, etc.).